 A lease can be established either orally or through a written agreement.
 Once the relationship has been established, both the landlord and tenant obtain certain rights and duties under residential landlord-tenant laws.

 Your tenant gains the legal right to live in a habitable rental unit and to have repairs done within a reasonable period of time, among other rights.
-On your part, as the landlord, you obtain the right to enter the rented unit, evict a tenant from the housing unit for lease agreement violations, and so on.
+On your part, as the landlord, you obtain the right to enter the rented unit, evict a tenant from the housing unit for rental agreement violations, and so on.

 Such rights exist for the residential landlord and tenant regardless of whether there is a written rental agreement or not.